PRESERVATION IN ACTION

 Energy Performance

-The Colorado Chautauqua seeks to reduce energy demand while also enhancing visitor comfort.
-We take an integrated approach that balances “best practices” in sustainability, including insulation and air sealing, lighting, appliances, windows, heating and cooling, hot water and passive shading, all while adhering to historic preservation guidelines and constraints.
+Chautauqua is determined to reduce energy demand and improve energy and communications reliability, resilience, and efficiency while enhancing visitor comfort.
+Our integrated approach balances “best practices” in sustainability, including maximizing renewable sources, protecting infrastructure, and improving insulation, heating and cooling all while adhering to historic preservation guidelines.

 Water Conservation